TEFL: Frequently Asked Questions

 Can I pay in instalments?

 You can reserve your place on any of our classroom or combined course options with a £50 deposit.
 The remaining balance is due within two weeks of your chosen classroom course date.
+Access to your online studies will be granted once full payment has been received.

 Can I add on further TEFL courses later?